brandur/org/drafts/logfmt.md

     level=info stopping_fetchers id=ConsumerFetcherManager-1382721708341 module=kafka.consumer.ConsumerFetcherManager

 Readability isn't compromised too much, and all the developer has to do is dump any information that they think is important.
 Adding another piece of data is no different, just append `num_open_fetchers=3` to the end.
-The developer also knows that if for any reason they need to generate a statistic on-the-fly like the average number of fetchers still open, they'll easily be able to do that with a simple Splunk query:
+The developer also knows that if for any reason they need to generate a statistic on-the-fly like the average number of fetchers still open, they'll easily be able to do that with a simple Splunk (or equivalent) query:

     stopping_fetchers | stats p50(num_open_fetchers) p95(num_open_fetchers) p99(num_open_fetchers)